threenine/api-template/docs/docs/introduction/resource-based-api.md

 It is vitally important to recognize that *resources are not the same thing as a data model*

-A data model, often refelected as a schema design in a database, is optimised for the read and write operations nexessary to support the required Input/Output (I/O) operations necessary to support the required I/O performance and reporting needs of a solution.
+A data model, often reflected as a schema design in a database, is optimised for the read and write operations necessary to support the required Input/Output (I/O) operations necessary to support the required I/O performance and reporting needs of a solution.

 Data operations may in fact be part of an API, the data model should not be use as the basis of the API Design.
 Data models meet a specific set of requirements, including the read and write performance, data storage optimisations, query support, which mean that data models are optimised for the internal details of an application.